A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Applications

 \subsection{Enzyme data}

-The enzyme data set, originally described by \cite{Bechtel:etal:1993}, consists of enzymatic activity measurements in the blood for an enzyme involved in the metabolism of carcinogenic substances, from a sample of $n = 245$ unrelated individuals.
-The primary interest lies in identifying subgroups of slow or fast metabolizers, which serve as markers of genetic polymorphism in the general population.
+The enzyme data set, originally described by \cite{Bechtel:etal:1993}, contains enzymatic activity measurements in the blood for an enzyme involved in the metabolism of carcinogenic substances.
+Enzymatic activity is usually greater than zero, as some baseline activity may be observed even in healthy individuals.
+However, such activity can be recorded as zero when the enzyme is completely absent, fully inhibited, or even if some minimal activity is present but falls below the detection limit of a laboratory test.
+The analyzed data were collected from a sample of $n = 245$ unrelated individuals.
+Here, the primary interest lies in identifying subgroups of slow or fast metabolizers, which serve as markers of genetic polymorphism in the general population.

 This benchmark data set for mixture models is notable for containing at least two components, one of which exhibits clear skewness. \cite{Richardson:Green:1997} employed a Bayesian GMM estimated using reversible jump MCMC to analyze the distribution of enzymatic activity.
 Their analysis suggests that a model with 3 to 5 mixture components is plausible, with the three-component solution being preferred, particularly in line with a simple underlying genetic model.
 In contrast, \cite{Karlis:Santourian:2009} applied a Normal Inverse Gaussian Mixture (NIGM) and identified two distinct, non-overlapping clusters.

 Figure~\ref{fig:enzyme1}a presents the histogram of the enzyme data, while Figure~\ref{fig:enzyme1}b shows the estimated densities from the selected two-component GMMB model with unconstrained variances and a range-power transformation parameter in \eqref{eqn:range_power_transform_lb} equals to $\hat{\lambda} = 0.3666$.